sagemathinc/cocalc-doc/source/trial.rst

 Internet Access
 ---------------------

 The Internet Access upgrade allows outgoing internet connections and outbound email from a project.
-See :ref:`Network access <network-access>` for details.
+See :ref:`Network access <upg_net>` for details.

 .. index:: pair: Trial Projects; Member Hosting